 How Does Stress Affect The Body: Symptoms And Solutions

+Stress levels have been on the rise in Americans over recent years, impacting people of all ages.
 Everyday stress can have a negative impact on multiple areas of your life.
 However, when the stressful situation passes, you may find that things return to normal even if you didn’t do anything to address your stress.
 This isn’t the healthiest way to get through stress, but it happens this way for some people.